SamihaShimmi/VulSim/README.md

 After removing 71 records, modified dataset can be downloaded from here https://drive.google.com/drive/folders/1AGFr3Z3yfhwY5HYW3vvMSY5KGrVzFG7K?usp=sharing

-# code2vec (trained on Devign) is implemented using https://github.com/dcoimbra/dx2021
+# code2vec (trained on Devign) is implemented using https://github.com/dcoimbra/dx2021 and needs to be downloaded using their instructions.

 Our part is available in code2vec folder.